-It therefore seemed only fitting that we put together our guide of how to visit Bulgaria on a budget;
+It, therefore, seemed only fitting that we put together our guide to Bulgaria;

 Before you go anywhere you’re going to need travel insurance.
 Travel insurance covers you for small things such as loss of baggage or larger things such as illness of death abroad.

 Whilst it isn’t compulsory I personally wouldn’t go anywhere outside of the UK without it.
 I have travel insurance as part of a service with my bank.
 If you don’t have travel insurance already then I recommend using a comparison service such as Go Compare to find the cheapest / most suitable insurance policy for your needs.

 For the purposes of this study let’s say that you don’t have travel insurance but you manage to pick up an annual worldwide travel insurance policy for £10.

 Because we were getting a one-way flight we opted to fly from Doncaster Airport being one of the easiest and cheapest airports to get to using public transport from our hometown of Wakefield.

 The cost of the train to Doncaster and then the bus from the station to the airport came in at £7.50.

 We flew with Wizz Air (an airline we’d heard very little about) direct from Doncaster to Sofia, Bulgaria.
 The cost of the flight one way was just £9!
 A return could be bought from £18.

 This was a very basic ticket and included no luggage, just small hand luggage (in our case a 20l backpack)